mehulagg/gitlab/doc/architecture/blueprints/composable_codebase/index.md

 - Significantly lower memory usage
 - Significantly shorter application load time for Sidekiq
 - Significantly improved responsivness of Sidekiq service due to much shorter GC cycles
-- Significantly easier testing of a portion of application, ex. changing `web_engines/` does require re-running test only for this application context
+- Significantly easier testing of a portion of application, ex. changing `web_engines/` does require re-running test only for this application layer
 - We retained a monolithic architecture of the codebase, but sharing database and application models
 - A significant saving from the infrastracture side
 - Ability to comfortably run on constrainted environments by reducing application footprint